apex/up/docs/06-commands.md

 ### Examples

-Show status of the stack resources.
+Show status of the stack resources and nameservers.

 ```
 $ up stack